yumemi-inc/danger-swift-shoki/README.md

 ## Usage

+Basically just use `.shoki` property from a `DangerDSL` instance to access all features provided by DangerSwiftShoki

+Examples below assume you have initialized a `danger` using `Danger()` in your `Dangerfile.swift`

-- First of all create a result data structure with `CheckResult` initializer
+- First of all create a report data structure with `makeInitialReport` method

     ```swift
-    var checkResult = CheckResult(title: "My Check")
+    var report = danger.shoki.makeInitialReport(title: "My Report")
     ```

-- Then you can perform any check with `check` method, by returning your check result in the trailing `execution` closure
+- Then you can perform any checks with `check` method, by returning your check result in the trailing `execution` closure

     ```swift
-    checkResult.check("Test Result Check") {
+    danger.shoki.check("Test Result Check", into: &report) {
         if testPassed {
             return .good

         } else {
             if isAcceptable {
-                warn("Encouraged to make a change but OK at this time")
+                return .acceptable(warningMessage: "Encouraged to make a change but OK at this time")
-                return .acceptable

             } else {
-                fail("Must fix")
-                return .rejected
+                return .rejected(failureMessage: "Must fix")
             }
         }
     }